 McKenzie Blake is a filmmaker whose work revolves around personal memory, narratives and found footage.
 She works with digital and analog formats as well as experimenting with the process of animation.

 Emily Van Loan is an experimental filmmaker and artist.
-She creates diaristic, autobiographical works with the intention of fostering connections between audience and maker, or perhaps within an audience.
+They create diaristic, autobiographical works with the intention of fostering connections between audience and maker or perhaps within an audience.